 15 March 2016 by Anna Staford

 It probably won’t be the first thing you think of when making your travel plans - but did you know that medical treatment abroad can be shockingly expensive?
 A recent example in the press highlighted a mother who had to sell her house to pay £67,000 of overseas medical bills.
 Her son had not disclosed a pre-existing medical condition when taking out his travel insurance, so when he was admitted to hospital to have his pancreas removed due to gallstones, his insurance company would not cover the costs.
 His passport was seized by the hospital until bills were paid.
 Expenses rose by £400 per day and the final bill was £67,000.
-A costly and traumatic consequence of not declaring a pre-existing medical condition.
+A costly and traumatic consequence of not taking travel insurance with pre-existing medical conditions.

 Even straightforward medical treatment in Europe can be expensive:

 This is an illness or disease that you have previously had symptoms for, advice, or treatment for.
 The exact definition and declaration requirements vary by Travel Insurance policy so check before you buy and understand your policy’s medical clauses fully.
 Some policies do cover certain common conditions in certain circumstances – such as asthma.
 The Globelink Travel Policy covers over 50 medical conditions as standard.
 Visit our pre-existing medical conditions page and review our ‘No Screen Conditions’ to find out more.

 The European Health Insurance Card (EHIC), may cover costs of state-provided treatment for a pre-existing medical condition if travelling within the European Economic Area (EEA), however, state healthcare provision varies and in some countries it may be limited, or not available.
 You will not be covered for the costs of repatriation or any additional medical support this may involve – like a doctor or nurse escort.
 Also often the nearest medical facilities to key tourist areas are private, where you will have to pay for treatment.